Dustyroom/flat-kit-doc/index.md

 ## 8.2.
 URP Installation

-To be able to use URP, we've included the URP version alongside the Built-in pipeline version, in a single package.
-In order to use URP, you need to unpack it first.
+In order to have a working Flat Kit in Universal RP (we've included the URP version alongside the Built-in pipeline version, in a single package), you'll need to have Unity's Universal RP package installed in your project.

 1. If you have not installed Unity's Universal RP native package before, it's time to do so.
     - Go to Window ▶︎ Package Manager ▶︎ All Packages ▶︎ Universal RP ▶︎ Install.
 1. Import the URP version of Flat Kit scripts and shaders
     - Go to Assets (in Project tab) ▶︎ “URP Package” folder ▶︎ FlatKit URP ▶︎ unpack.
-    > **NOTE:** If the “URP Package” folder does not appear, please re-import Flat Kit from the Package Manager instead of the Asset Store in Unity: Window ▶︎ Package Manager ▶︎ Locate 'My Assets' drop-down menu ▶︎ Choose Flat Kit there.
+    > **NOTE:** If the “URP Package” folder does not appear, it may be because you are importing Flat Kit from Asset Store.
+Please re-import Flat Kit from the Package Manager instead of the Asset Store in Unity: Window ▶︎ Package Manager ▶︎ Locate 'My Assets' drop-down menu ▶︎ Choose Flat Kit there.
 1. Once you've got it installed, select URP as a working rendering pipeline for your project.
     - Go to Edit ▶︎ Project Settings ▶︎ Graphics ▶︎ Scriptable Render Pipeline Settings ▶︎ select your rendering pipeline asset.
-We've got an example included in the asset.
+We've got an example included in the asset called _[Flat Kit] Example URP Settings_.
-1. Then you'll have to create a URP asset to work with.
+1. Alternatively, you can create your own URP asset to work with.
     - Right click on Assets (in Project tab) ▶︎ Create ▶︎ Rendering ▶︎ URP ▶︎ Pipeline Asset.

 Once you do it, the Asset and Forward Renderer are created.

 Please, refer to the chapter ['Quick start.
-Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) in the beginning of this manual for more information.
+Beginning to work with Flat Kit'](index.md#2-quick-start-beginning-to-work-with-flat-kit) in the beginning of this manual for more important information.

 ## 8.3.
 Flat Kit Image Effects in URP